 At this level, instructors look at whether the learners apply what they learned during the training to their jobs.
 Did it bring any noticeable change in their behaviors?

 It assesses the impact of the training on business, the return on investment.
 It compares the training outcomes with organizational goals.

-To learn more about how to make training effective, let’s continue and see some of the best courses of action you can take during retail training.
+To learn more about making the training effective, let’s continue and see some of the best retail sales training tips you can implement during retail training.

 👍 Develop a Training Curriculum

-In any L&D, a well-designed curriculum is necessary as it provides a roadmap for what you’ll cover in a course or lesson.
+In any L&D program, a well-designed curriculum is necessary as it provides a roadmap for what you’ll cover in a course or lesson.
 This is true for both new hires and existing employees.

 Ideally, the curriculum should include: